 In this article, we’ll take a look at why it’s not possible to join a new computer to the Active Directory domain with an error Active Directory Domain Controller could not Be contacted.

-What does Active Directory Domain Controller Could Not be Contacted Error Looks Like?
+Active Directory Domain Controller Could Not Be Contacted Error: What Does It Looks Like and How to Fix It?

 An Active Directory Domain Controller (AD DC) for the domain “theitbros.com” could not be contacted.